-In order to better track student growth and mastery of grade-level content standards over time, MSA-1 implemented nationally normed NWEA MAPs benchmark assessments starting in 2014-15.
+In order to better track student growth and mastery of grade-level content standards over time, MSA-3 implemented nationally normed NWEA MAPs benchmark assessments starting in 2014-15.
 Through these tests, each student is assigned specific growth targets by NWEA based on his/her individual status at the beginning of each year.
 These targets are based on national norms; NWEA reports "we generally observe that approximately 50%-60% of students nationwide meet or exceed their growth projections."
-The charts here demonstrate the percentage of students in each grade who met these annual targets in ELA and Math in 2014-15 and 2015-16, as well as grade-level cohort growth between the two years.
-For example, while only 34% of the 7th graders in 2014-15 met their growth targets in ELA, this class improved markedly in 2015-16, with 67% meeting their ELA targets.
+The charts here demonstrate the percentage of students in each grade who met these annual targets in ELA and Math in 2014-15 and 2015-16.